 Smedley returned to England and established the National Canning Company, with a factory at Wisbech, Cambridgeshire in 1924.
 Smedley’s was the first large-scale canning business in Britain, and was to prove an immediate success.
 In the first year one million tins of fruit were produced.
 Output doubled every year from 1924 to 1931.

 A second factory was opened in Evesham, the centre of the English plum-growing trade, from 1927.
-Three additional sites were established at Paddock Wood in Kent, Dundee, and Spalding, Lincolnshire, in 1931.
+Three additional sites were established at Paddock Wood in Kent, where cherries were canned, Dundee, where raspberries were processed, and Spalding, Lincolnshire, in 1931.

-The Evesham factory was relocated to a new three-acre site from 1931.
+The Evesham factory was relocated to a new three-acre site in 1931.
 The site employed over 400 people and had a daily production capacity of 35,000 cans and 10,000 bottles of fruit.

 The canning industry in Britain experienced rapid expansion, with National Canning Co at the forefront.
 It was the largest canning operation in Britain by 1931, with an annual output of over 20 million cans and around 20 percent of the canned goods market.
 By this time the company had an authorised capital of £350,000.